csm-aut/csm/README.md

 # Getting the Latest Code

-Click the releases link and select the latest release and download the Source code zip file.
+Click the releases link and select the latest release and download the source code zip file.
-The file is called csm-x.x.zip wehre x.x is the release number.
+The file is called csm-x.x.zip where x.x is the release number.

 # New Installation

-Consult the Installation Guide to install CSM Server.
+For new installation, consult the Install Guide to install CSM Server.
+The Install Guide, install_guide.pdf, can be found in the csm directory after you unzip the zip file.

 # Upgrade to the Latest Code